 Music and song used in Australia on ANZAC Day and Remembrance Day - 'Can You Hear Australia's Heroes Marching?' is a national war memorial song and a tribute to the ANZAC spirit of mateship, courage and sacrifice.
 The song was recorded March 2001.
 Over 100,000 Australians have lost their lives in the service and defence of our country.
 Along with their mates, they're marching once again, in the towns and cities, across our great land.of their mates left behind, and the ones that have passed on before them.

 Many Australians who lost their lives in war weren't thinking they could save the world or defeat evil regimes.
-As on the hills at Gallipoli, the trenches of France, the patrols in Vietnam, in the freezing Korean weather, or on the rugged Kokoda Track in WW2, Australians were looking after their mates alongside them.
-Many Australian veterans, have in past generations, and now in the present gneration, marched on ANZAC Day in memory of their mates left behind, and the ones that have passed on before them.
+As on the hills at Gallipoli, the trenches of France, the patrols in Vietnam, in the freezing Korean weather, or on the rugged Kokoda Track, Australians were looking after their mates alongside them.
+Many Australian veterans, have in past generations, and now in the present generation, marched on ANZAC Day in memory of their mates left behind, and the ones that have passed on before them.

 Anzac Day is an important national day in Australia and is marked by a national holiday.

-Topics covered in this website include: anzac day - the anzacs - war memorial song - marching music - sheet music - anzacs - gallipoli - backing track for anzac day - choir music - piano - trumpet - guitar - drum - solo voice - full arrangement - april 25
+Topics covered in this website include: anzac day australia - anzac centenary 2014 - 2015 - the anzacs - war memorial song - marching music - sheet music - anzacs - gallipoli - backing track for anzac day - choir music - piano - trumpet - WW1 1914 - 1918